santhosh7403/realword-app-leptos-axum/README.md

         tailwindcss<br/>
         fontawesome icons<br/>

+# Clone & Run App

 To test it out, clone the repo and run.

 `git clone https://github.com/santhosh7403/realword-app-leptos-axum.git`

 `cd realword-app-leptos-axum`

-`source .env`  - export the environment variables to where cargo build going to run.
+`source .env`  - export the environment variables to the terminal where cargo build going to run.

-Now we need setup a database and initialize it.
-Please refer the [ DB readme ](https://github.com/santhosh7403/realword-app-leptos-axum/blob/main/README_DATABASE.md) for this step since it has multiple ways and you choose which one is appropriate and easy for you.
+Now, we need to setup a database and initialize it.
+Please refer the [ DB readme ](https://github.com/santhosh7403/realword-app-leptos-axum/blob/main/README_DATABASE.md) for this step since it has multiple ways and you may choose which one is appropriate and easy for you.

-And the final build and run step, however, ensure rust toolchains and cargo-leptos are installed for that.<br/>
+next is build and run step, however, ensure rust toolchains and cargo-leptos are installed for that.<br/>

 `cargo leptos watch`  or `cargo leptos serve`